k2view-academy/K2View-Academy/articles/19_Broadway/24_error_handling.md

 Starting from V8.0, the retry mechanism can be configured using an actor or an inner flow defined as the stage’s **error handler**, as follows:

 * Add an error handler to a stage using any actor (e.g., InnerFlow or LUFunction).
-* To enable the retry, the stage’s error handler should return **result = retry** instead of *true* or *false*.
+* To enable the retry mechanism, the stage’s error handler should return **result = retry** instead of *true* or *false*.
-* The number of retries and interval duration should be implemented by an error handler.
+* The number of retries and the interval duration should be implemented by an error handler.
   * For example, based on a certain condition - the actor should return *retry* to continue retries or either *true* or *false* to stop the retries.

 The **ErrorHandler** Actor has been enhanced to be used for an easier setup of the retry mechanism.
 For more details, refer to the [Retry Using Error Handling Actors](actors/06_error_handling_actors.md#retry-using-error-handling-actors) article.